MA Integrative Psychotherapy

 “You can’t go back and change the beginning, but you can start where you are and change the ending.” - C.S.
 Lewis

 Hello!
-My name is Faye and I am a fully qualified Integrative Psychotherapist and Counsellor.
-I am also a fully trained and qualified Arts Therapist.
+My name is Faye and I am a fully qualified Integrative Psychotherapist and an Arts Therapist registered with the Health and Care Professions Council (HCPC).

 My approach is relational, humanistic, creative and client led, meaning that we will always work at the pace that feels most comfortable for you.
 I prioritise building a safe, warm, compassionate, and non-judgemental relationship to support the expression of any complex, painful feelings and experiences that may be holding you back in your life and relationships.
 Through offering you the opportunity to connect deeply and experience being truly heard and accepted in our therapeutic relationship, I aim to facilitate your journey towards greater awareness, self-understanding, authenticity, flexibility, and healing.